New ebooks From Canadian Indies

 About the Author

-Norah L. Lewis taught in the Faculty of Education at the University of British Columbia and in the Faculties of English at Jiaotong University, Shanghai, and at Zhongshan University, Canton.
+Norah L. Lewis was a member of Canadian Childhood History Project (UBC).
+She taught in the Faculty of Education at the University of British Columbia and in the Faculties of English at Jiaotong University, Shanghai, and at Zhongshan University, Canton.

 Editorial Reviews